 Like most tree-climbing plants that hail from a tropical region, Pothos plants prefer humid air rather than dry breezes.

-However, they’re not so sensitive that they need a humidifier of their own as Begonias do.
+However, they’re not so sensitive that they need their own humidifier as Begonias do.
 Winter air that is dry due to heating is particularly prone to causing mild leaf drops in this plant.

 You may want to mist the plant daily or place it near a source of humidity over the winter to prevent dry air issues.